This document has expired. Please refer to the appropriate Program Delivery Instructions for current information.

 Dependent children of foreign nationals must meet all of the following criteria to be eligible:

-- Must be aged 18-22 at date of application and eligible to work in the province of Alberta;
+- Must be eligible to work in the province of Ontario.

-- Must be a dependent child (see Immigration and Refugee Protection Regulations (IRPR), section 2, Interpretation) of a foreign national where the principal applicant is entering Canada, destined to Alberta as a TFW and has a valid, job-specific work permit with a minimum duration of 6 months in an occupation found within skill levels 0, A or B of the NOC system.
+- Must be a dependent child (see Immigration and Refugee Protection Regulations (IRPR), section 2, Interpretation) of a foreign national where the principal applicant is entering Canada, is destined to Ontario as a TFW and has a valid, job-specific work permit (WP) with a minimum duration of 6 months in an occupation found within skill levels 0, A or B of the National Occupation Classification (NOC) system.

 B) Open work permit issuance

-- A non job-specific open or open/restricted (depending on medical examination requirements, if applicable) work permit may be issued to a working-age dependent accompanying a TFW principal applicant as described above, upon application by the dependent (including payment of the appropriate fee) and without requiring an LMO from Service Canada.
+- A non job-specific open or open/restricted (depending on medical examination requirements, if applicable) WP may be issued to a working-age dependent child accompanying a TFW principal applicant as described above, upon application by the dependent (including payment of the appropriate fee) and without requiring an LMO from Service Canada.

-- A dependent’s work permit can only be issued after the primary applicant has been found to be eligible for a work permit.
-A dependent may apply for an open work permit at the same time as the principal applicant or subsequently – at a mission, port of entry or in-land – as long as the duration does not exceed the expiry date of the principal applicant’s work permit.
+- A dependent’s WP can only be issued after the primary applicant has been found to be eligible for a WP.
+A dependent may apply for an open work permit at the same time as the principal applicant or subsequently – at a mission, port of entry or in-land – as long as its duration does not exceed the expiry date of the principal applicant’s WP.

 - Verification of dependency should be performed as per existing procedures, so that officers are satisfied that the relationship is bona fide.